pkun7987/pkun7987.github.io/_posts/2026-03-14-The-Eating-for-Sustenance-Cookbook.md

 The place where we were fishing was a designated fishing spot.
 Most fish do not get to grow old there.
 I can almost hear the carp complaining: *I've made it this far.
 How can it possibly end like this?*

-The carp was too big for a family of three, so my dad took the fish to my friend’s grandma’s place to process.
-I did not see her kill the fish, but I saw her packaging the finished product into several takeaway boxes.
+The carp was too big for a family of three, so my dad took the carp to my friend’s grandma’s place to process.
+I did not see her kill the carp, but I saw her packaging the finished product into several takeaway boxes.
 I stopped eating seafood after that.

 People sometimes ask me why I am vegetarian.
 It is easy to answer this question in China because I can always say I am Buddhist.
 Once I gave this answer to a British friend and they asked, *What is Buddhism?* My brain went completely blank and I stopped bringing up Buddhism to people.